HankWu37878/wp1121/hw2/README.md

 - For the second requirement: check if the playlists or songs already existed before creating new ones You can try to add a song or playlist which already existed in the data, then there will be a pop up window(first requirement) remind you of that.

+If there's any question about my hw2, please contact hankwu1222@gmail.com, thanks.